Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Auxiliary proofs

 The $L^1$ bound and the bound on $\abs{\mathbf{x}-\mathbf{x}_c}$ follow as usual.
 A similar (but simpler) argument yields the result when $\wt_0$ in \eqref{onew} is replaced by some bump $w_d\in\N_1(L)$. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{l:motionofzeros}] We will give the proof on the line.
 The modification for the torus presents no new difficulties.

+According to the assumption about $\wt_0$ and Lemma~\ref{l:u2zeros}, there exists for all $t\in[0,T]$ an $L^2$-closest profile $\wt=\wt(t)\in \mathcal{N}(0,L)$.
 We will localize around one of the zeros of $\wt$.
-To fix ideas, assume without loss of generality that the larger shift is in the zero $\tilde{a}$.
-We will work under the assumption
+To fix ideas, assume without loss of generality that the larger shift is in the zero $\tilde{a}$ of $\wt$.
+According to Lemma~\ref{l:u2zeros}, there holds